pwgrzyn/Ansys-Fluent-Reaction-Diffusion/README.md

 ## Spiral-Waves model
 Mathematical model of nonlinear oscilator.
 Levels of u and v here describe deviations from the stationarity.
 Read more about in Mathematical Biology
 II: Spatial Models and Biomedical Applications Third Edition by J.D.
-Murray, also [Here](https://en.wikipedia.org/wiki/Belousov%E2%80%93Zhabotinsky_reaction)
+Murray or [Here](https://en.wikipedia.org/wiki/Belousov%E2%80%93Zhabotinsky_reaction).
+The model is of form:

 $$
 \begin{aligned}